DanielDmlee/Pelion_CM_QucikStart/README.md

 To complete the steps in this guide, you must have a Pelion Connectivity Management SIM card.

 If you already have a connectivity service agreement with Arm, you can [order SIM cards using the Pelion Connectivity Management Platform](https://help.iot-x.com/quickstart/ordering-stock).
 If you would like to set up a connectivity service agreement, please [contact us for further information](https://www.arm.com/products/iot/pelion-iot-platform/connectivity-management/talk-with-an-expert).

-In this quick start guide, requires a plastic SIM card.
-Currently, if you would like to set up new tariff agreements, please contact [here](https://www.arm.com/products/iot/pelion-iot-platform/connectivity-management/talk-with-an-expert).

 ## 1.1 Prepare the SIM